ThomasDanger/UniversityProjectsAndAssignments/README.md

 Link to private repository: https://github.com/ThomasDanger/UniversityProjectsAndAssignments-Private

 This repository was made to link to the actual repository which is privated to make it harder for current students to cheat using my code.
+To gain access, please contact me via email at thomasconnerse@gmail.com

 # NOTICE: